 Update Screen buttons control the screen output.

-Transition buttons snap the reference line to the next transition point.
-Highlight a task name and click:
+Transition buttons snap the Reference Line to the next transition point.
+Highlight a thread name and click:

 Additional mouse and key commands